myreensa/unimatch-web/README.md

 # UniMatch

-UniMatch is a personal hobby project, creatin and exploring a different approach to modern online dating apps.
+UniMatch is a personal hobby project, creating and exploring a different approach to modern online dating apps.

 # UniMatch Idea